The Springdale Factory/Shady Lea Mill – a Description

 The Springdale Factory/Shady Lea Mill – What Was Made Here

 Kentucky Jean – A very coarse woven fabric made of cotton and wool.
-Most often this fabric was manufactured for the Negro Goods trade, a very lucrative business where fabrics made in southern Rhode Island were sold to slave owners, and later share cropper plantation owners, for use as clothing for field workers.
+This fabric was manufactured for share cropper plantation owners, for use as clothing for field workers.
 The extremely durable nature of this burlap like fabric attracted western mining suppliers like Levi Strauss, who made sturdy work pants out of it for sale to miners during the western gold rush period.

 Linsey-Woolsey – A coarse woven fabric made from linen and wool.
 Also used in the Negro Goods trade.